downlinko/downlinko.github.io/_posts/utilities/2018-09-04-download-install-ccleaner-windows.md

 Head over to the [CCleaner download page](https://www.ccleaner.com/ccleaner/download){:target="_blank"}.

-There are two version available.
-In this example we will install the free version.
+There are two versions available.
+In this example, we will install the free version.

-Scroll down and locate the `Download` button and click on it.
+Scroll down, locate the `Download` button and click on it.

 <img src="{{ site.url }}/assets/images/posts/utilities/ccleaner/ccleaner-download-installer.png" alt="ccleaner download installer">

-The download should start automatically.
+The download should start.
 Wait for it to complete.

 ## Step #2: Install